MishraShikhar/OCVS/OCVS/extend-app-to-oci/extend-app-to-oci.md

         ![](./images/400_57_1.png " ")
         ![](./images/400_57_2.png " ")

-    12. Now add the second set of ingress rules where the source CIDR range is the SDDC workload CIDR created.
+    12. Now add the second set of ingress rules where the source CIDR range is the SDDC workload CIDR.

         ![](./images/400_57_3.png " ")
         ![](./images/400_57_4.png " ")